Frequently Asked Questions

 I’ve decided to have a termination... what next?

-If possible see your GP for a blood test - bHCG levels.
-If not contact us and we will guide you through the process.
+Contact us and we will guide you through the process.

 Do I need a referral?

 The laws in Western Australia around abortion recently changed so a Doctors referral is no longer required.
 Please complete the confidential online enquiry form. so we can receive all of the info we need.
-But please see your GP if you need more discussion around your decision, they can also get the ball rolling if you decide to proceed.

 How soon can I get an appointment?